-Happy New Year from all of the year 4 team!
-We hope you have had a lovely Christmas break.
+We hope you have had a lovely Easter break.

-I have got more exciting things planned for the children this term.
-In Maths, we will be developing our skills when using formal written methods for division and multiplication.
-We will also be finding out about square numbers and solving problems involving time.
-In literacy we are going to be writing stories about amazing creatures and non-fiction texts linked to our topic.
+This term is packed full of exciting activities for the children.
+In Maths, we will be developing our skills when using all four operations to solve problems.
+We will also be finding out about different types of triangles and solving problems involving co-ordinates.
+In Literacy, we are going to be writing myths and poems linked to our topic.

 Year 4 Independent Learning Task

-I would like you to design and create an eye-catching and colourful 1970’s style platform shoe or boot.
+I would like you to design your own Chinese Dragon.
 Be as creative as you like!
-The shoe or boot can either be a 3D model, a collage, painting or drawing.
+The dragon can either be a 3D model, a collage, painting or drawing.

 A few reminders for the spring term: